-Joint morning session with Agile &DevOps and Microservices
+Joint morning session with Agile Showcase & Agile Showcase

-DevOps and Agile have shared environments that facilitate working together.
-Both methods are more than simply adopting new tools and processes and the synergy involves building a development and a stable Continuous Integration (CI) infrastructure, as well as an automated pipeline that moves deliverables from development to production.
-Both can work together and the entire build process should be transparent, and it should enable and support development and operations.
+DevOps, Testing and Agile have shared environments that facilitate working together.
+These three methods are more than simply adopting new tools and processes and the synergy involves building a development and a stable Continuous Integration (CI) infrastructure, as well as an automated pipeline that moves deliverables from development to production.
+They can work together and the entire build process should be transparent, and it should enable and support development and operations.
 This transformation depends on: significant changes in culture; roles and responsibilities; team structure; tools and processes.

 Topics to be covered in the afternoon session: